streetturtle/awesome-wm-widgets/_widgets/github-contributions-widget.md

 | `margin_top` | 1 | Top margin |
 | `theme` | `standard` | Color theme of the graph, see below |

-_Note:_ widget height is 21px (7 rows of 3x3 cells).
-So it would look nice on the wibar of 22-24px height.
+**Note:** Widget height is 21px (7 rows of 3x3 cells).
+So it would look nice on a wibar of 22-24px height.

 ### Themes